bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

 If we're handling only one event stream, reactive-_imperative_ programming with a callback is going to be fine.

+When reactive-functional is a good choice?
-If your program is like most though, you need to combine events (or asynchronous responses from functions or network calls), have conditional logic interacting between them, and must handle failure scenarios and resource cleanup on any and all of them.
+- If you need to combine events (or asynchronous responses from functions or network calls).
+- If you have conditional logic interacting between the events, and must handle failure scenarios and resource cleanup on any and all of them.
-Then reactive-functional programming is a good choice.

 ### Observable